MichaelsPlayground/NfcHceNdefReader/readme.md

 # NFC HCE NDEF Reader

-This app read an emulated NDEF message.
+This app reads an NDEF message from an emulated NFC class 4 type tag.

-For sending the emulated tag you need a second application: NfcHceNdefSender
+For sending the emulated tag you need a second application: NfcHceNdefSender.

+The tag is accessible with the IsoDep protocol so it needs a fixed application id (AID) -
+this is set in the "onTagDiscovered" method of MainActivity.java file with the value "F0394148148100".

+The value need to be the same on sender AND reader side to get a connection - change these values on your own risk :-)

+Both apps (sender and reader) were tested on real Samsung devices with Android 9 and 12.

 AndroidManifest.xml
 ```plaintext